-It was the beginning of this project.
-I wanted to revive the lodgings, restore the old Hatago (old Japanese inn) street, make moderate prosperity of the town, and reproduce the time of the bliss.
+So began this project.
+I wanted to revive the lodgings, restore the old Hatago (old Japanese inn) street, create moderate prosperity for the town, and reproduce an atmosphere of the bliss.

 The style of accommodation is changing now.
-The time of mass facility has ended, Accommodations designed to individual individuals become necessary.
-It is a trend that the purpose of traveling is to stay instead of staying for a trip.
+The time of mass facility has ended, Accommodations designed for individuals has become necessary.
+The trend is now that the purpose of traveling is to stay instead of staying for a trip.
 An inn that can taste "time" is required.

 We want to make "real comfort" on the old street of Imazu.
 There are many cases where popular commercialism breaks tradition.
 The idea of "moderate prosperity" is what we need.
 And it is appropriate to keep "authenticity" by avoiding the deliberate fake of "sightseeing spot."
 Fukudaya was a landmark of Imazu.
 I hope to continue spinning the historical story of Takashima by reviving its radiance.